 Why Is Dog Grooming So Expensive in Seattle?

-2. It's skilled labor.
+- It's skilled labor.
 Good groomers train for years.
-They're handling sharp tools around squirming animals — precision and patience aren't optional.
+They're handling sharp tools around squirming animals.
+Precision and patience aren't optional.

 How Much to Tip Your Dog Groomer

-Tipping etiquette in Seattle and Portland follows the same general rules as other personal services:
+The standard tip for a dog groomer is 15 to 20 percent of the service cost.
+Tipping etiquette in Seattle and Portland follows the same rules as other personal services:

 If your dog came in looking like a swamp creature and left looking like a show dog, tip generously.
 Your groomer earned it.